• Blogs

 Earlier, Ethereum enthusiasts were expecting the Pectra upgrade to launch in Q4 of 2024.
 However, it later shifted to Q1 of 2025.

-As part of this launch, the Ethereum Pectra upgrade went live on the Holesky testnet on Monday at 21:55 UTC.
-However, it failed to finalize in the expected time due to reasons that were unclear at the time of writing.
-For those who do not know, Holesky is the first of testnets where Pectra’s testing will occur before deploying it to the Ethereum mainnet.
-Once the Ethereum Pectra upgrade is successful in the Holesky testnet, its next test is scheduled for the Sepolia testnet on March 5, 2025.
-However, difficulties were faced in the Holesky testnet, which may cause the Ethereum Pectra upgrade date for the Sepolia testnet to get delayed.
-Once the testing of Pectra on both testnets (Sepolia and Holesky) becomes successful, the Ethereum developers will release the final date for deploying it on the mainnet.
+As part of this launch, the Ethereum Pectra upgrade went live on the Holesky testnet on February 24, 2025, 21:55 UTC.
+However, it did not complete within the expected timeframe due to unclear reasons, as of this writing.
+For the uninformed, Holesky is the first of testnets where Pectra’s testing occurred before deploying it to the Ethereum mainnet.
+Once the Ethereum Pectra upgrade was successful in the Holesky testnet, its next test was scheduled for the Sepolia testnet on March 5, 2025.
+However, difficulties were faced in the Holesky testnet, which delayed the Ethereum Pectra Upgrade date for the Sepolia testnet.
+Once the testing of Pectra on both testnets (Sepolia and Holesky) became successful, the Ethereum developers released the final date for deploying it on the mainnet.

 EIPs of Ethereum Pectra Upgrade